 - Date (and time) that you require

 - Full name of passengers (per passport).

-You may be asked for your passport – we were NOT, but we’d written down all the details above and handed over the paper to the ticket seller.
-(I had the names on a second sheet of paper).
+You will be asked for your passport.
 If the ticket seller speaks English it will be very limited.
 So embrace your Spanish and if all else fails, write it down!